cfowlie/ECSE420/Assignment 2/report.md

 ### TODO add explanation

- *fig 2b.
+-fig 2b.

 P: Linearizability,

 Q: Sequential consistency.

-We know P->Q, meaning NOT Q -> NOT P. we have already proved not Q, there for the history in fig 2b is not linearizable.
+We know P->Q, meaning NOT Q -> NOT P. We have already proved NOT Q, therefore the history in fig 2b is not linearizable.

 ## Question 5

 5.1) It is indeed possible for a division by 0 to occur.
 Volatile​ ​fields​ ​are​ ​used​ ​for​ ​communicating​ ​state​ ​between​ ​threads.​ ​Value​ ​returned​ ​from​ ​a​ ​​read()​​ ​call​ ​will be​ ​the​ ​​last​​ ​value​ ​written​ ​to​ ​that​ ​volatile​ ​field​ ​by​ ​any​ ​thread.

  The boolean v is volatile, wheres the integer x is not.
 So if thread A calls writer(), it'll write 42 into x and true into v.
 However since v is volatile, if B calls reader() before calling writer() itself, then v will be true, and x will be 0, which validates the if condition on line 9, incurring a division by 0.
 A:writer()->B:reader() would incur the division by 0.

 5.2) In both cases division by 0 would be impossible.
 If both were volatile, then even if thread A calls writer() and B only calls reader(), v will be true and x will be 42.